 - Test weight conversion charts

-- Fill the 0.5 litre measure to overflowing with the grain to be tested.
+- Fill the 0.5-L measure to overflowing with the grain to be tested.

 - Ensure the slide is inserted into the Cox funnel.

-- Pour the contents of the 0.5 litre measure, plus an extra handful, into the Cox funnel.
+- Pour the contents of the 0.5-L measure, plus an extra handful, into the Cox funnel.

-- Place the 0.5 litre measure on a solid base.
+- Place the 0.5-L measure on a solid base.

-- Position the Cox funnel on top of the 0.5 litre measure so that the notched legs of the Cox funnel fit securely onto the measure’s rim.
+- Position the Cox funnel on top of the 0.5-L measure so that the notched legs of the Cox funnel fit securely onto the measure’s rim.

-- Remove the slide on the Cox funnel quickly so that the grain drops evenly into the 0.5 litre measure.
+- Remove the slide on the Cox funnel quickly so that the grain drops evenly into the 0.5-L measure.

-- Carefully remove the Cox funnel from the top of the 0.5 litre measure so as not to disturb the grain.
+- Carefully remove the Cox funnel from the top of the 0.5-L measure so as not to disturb the grain.

-- Important Any jarring of the cup at this point will result in compaction of the grain in the 0.5 litre measure and could produce inaccurate results.
+- Important Any jarring of the 0.5-L measure at this point will result in compaction of the grain in the measure and may produce inaccurate results.

-- Place the hardwood striker on the rim of the 0.5 litre measure and, using three zigzag, equal motions, scalp off the excess the grain in the measure.
+- Place the hardwood striker on the rim of the 0.5-L measure and using three equal zigzag motions, level off the grain so it is even with the top edge of the measure.

-- Pour the grain remaining in the 0.5 litre measure into the scale pan.
+- Pour the grain remaining in the 0.5-L measure into the scale pan.

-- Determine the weight in grams of the grain in the scale pan.
+- Determine the weight of the grain in the scale pan in grams.

-Test weight, except for corn, is determined after the removal of dockage as defined in the cleaning procedures described for each class of grain.
+Test weight is determined after the removal of dockage as defined in the cleaning procedures described for each grain, except for corn.

-Test weight on corn is determined prior to removal of cracked corn and foreign material.
-When the Terms of Delivery or terms of a contract state that dockage can be deducted then test weight is determined after the removal of dockage.
+Test weight for corn is determined prior to removal of cracked corn and foreign material (CCFM).
+When the terms of delivery or terms of a contract state that dockage can be deducted from corn, the test weight is determined after the removal of dockage.

-Samples are graded Sample Account Light Weight only if the test weight is lower than the minimum established for that class of grain and in accordance with the Order of Precedence as stated in the Glossary section of the Official Grain Grading Guide.
+Samples are graded Sample Account Light Weight only if the test weight is lower than the minimum test weight established for the lowest grade of that grain and in accordance with the Order of Precedence as defined in the Glossary of this guide.